SirGoodenough/ThermoPI/README.md

     see the Example-rc.local file and do something similar.
     There is also ThermoPI.service to run this as a service with load-service.sh there to set it up as a service. (preferred)

-The Python program itself is well documented.

-Program requirements (as written):  (Feel free to fork it & update the DHT Libraries to CircuitPython DHT Libraries and dropping me a merge request...)
+Program requirements (as written):  (Feel free to fork it & update the obsolete DHT Libraries to CircuitPython DHT Libraries and dropping me a merge request...)
 + Python 3.6 or better
 + PyYAML        (https://pypi.org/project/PyYAML/)
 + Adafruit_DHT  (https://github.com/adafruit/Adafruit_Python_DHT)